Resuscitators

 Hand Resuscitator

-Monaghan Model 63 Hand Resuscitator
+The Monaghan Model 63 Hand Resuscitator is shown.

 Image from Felix Khusid